 Unchecking For end user keeps the formula from being listed out with the rest of the formulas in the Field Selector.
 Checking Create derived quantities creates a derived quantity (field) from this formula.

-In the Parameters menu, right-click in the text box, navigate through the menu tree to select the GFS MSLP field, type a comma ( , ), and right-click again to choose the Pressure_surface field.
+In the Parameters menu, right-click in the text box, navigate through the menu tree to select the Pressure_reduced_to_MSL_msl, type a comma ( , ), and right-click again to choose the Pressure_surface field.
 These fields are the D1 and D2 specified in the formula (step 3b iii above).

 The Categories menu here doesn’t have to be used since specific field names are being selected.
 If we were using an alias, such as PRESSURE, then this Categories menu could be used to tell McIDAS-V to only look for 2D gridded pressure fields by entering GRID-2D-*.